Dr. Marcus McBroom, PhD.

 working in the fields of Education and Entertainment.
 Daughter Durga Mc Broom-Hudson lives in Los Angeles, working in the fields of Entertainment Daughter Laura Mc Broom- Cox lives in Houston Texas.
 Son John Mc Broom lives in Seattle Washington with plans to return to his beloved Japan where met his wife and wishes to continue raising his sons.
 Lastly son James Mc Broom is in Los Angeles.

-Dr. Mc Broom’s grandchildren and great grandchildren range from Marcia’s sons Jeremy (Jeremiah Hosea) and Gregory Landess and his son Hendrix, Dana’s daughter Chenana Manno, Lorelei’s son Miles Litteral, Laura’s children Jakaan, Elle, Arron, and Mia Coxx, John’s sons Zion and David Mc Broom and James’ children Noah and Jaelyn McBroom.
+Dr. Mc Broom’s grandchildren and great grandchildren range from Marcia’s sons Jeremy's (Jeremiah Hosea) his son Marcus, and Gregory Landess's and his son Hendrix and daughter Sanana.
+Dana’s daughter Chenana Manno, Lorelei’s son Miles Litteral, Laura’s children Jakaan, Elle, Arron, and Mia Coxx.
+John’s sons Zion and David Mc Broom and James’ children Noah and Jaelyn McBroom.